-I think there is a group of people who still believe the lies Hezbollah and its leader spout to justify using Lebanon in this week’s attack against Israel.
-At the same time, I doubt there are any people, even from within this group, who agree with Hezbollah’s actions and the damage the group causes Lebanon while using excuses that no longer convince anyone.
+I think there is a group of people who still believe the lies Hezbollah and its leader spout to justify using Lebanon in the recent attack against Israel.
+At the same time, I doubt there are people, even from within this group, who agree with Hezbollah’s actions and the damage the group inflicts on Lebanon while using excuses that no longer convince anyone.

 Beirut’s small airport accommodates fewer than 9 million travelers per year, while in Dubai, where the population does not exceed even half of Lebanon’s, the airport accommodates more than 70 million travelers per year.
 While the UK’s Port of Dover deals with up to 13 million passengers per year, Beirut’s port is visited by only 9,000 passengers each year.